User guide

 If you only have 30 minutes today, do Values + Purpose + Life Areas.
 The rest can wait until the weekend.

 About the running example.
-The walkthrough below uses Maya Chen (Austin-based brand marketer, mom of two, marathon runner) as the example all the way through.
-Maya is the default demo persona.
-Pick her in More menu → Load demo data, then read this guide alongside the app — each section maps to what you'll see on her screen.
+The walkthrough below uses Maya Chen (bank branch manager at a US community bank, age 38, finishing a part-time banking diploma with her partner and two kids cheering her on) as the example all the way through.
+Maya is the only loadable demo persona.
+Pick her in More menu → Load demo data, then read this guide alongside the app.
+Each section maps to what you'll see on her screen.

-When a step has a meaningfully different shape for other situations, you'll see short asides labelled How David would do this (senior software engineer, career sprint) or How Catherine would do this (climate-tech founder, marriage rebuild).
-Both are also loadable demo personas — see section 7.
+When a step has a meaningfully different shape for other situations, you'll see short asides labelled How David would do this (senior software engineer, career sprint) or How Catherine would do this (healthtech founder, marriage rebuild).
+These are illustrative scenarios only to help you imagine your own plan; they are not loadable in the app.
+See section 7.

 | # | Step | Phase | What it produces |